hack3rs.ca network-security

 Should I start with certifications or labs?

-Start with labs and fundamentals, then use certifications to structure and validate your study plan.
+Start with labs and fundamentals.
+Use certifications to structure your study plan and validate what you have learned.

 next-links